rackerlabs/technical-blog/_posts/2013-11-20-rackspace-cloud-intelligence-insights-in-monitoring.markdown

 bottleneck-eliminations, and other optimizations.
 This results in missed warnings and things catching on fire!

-{% img center fire.gif Things catching on fire! %}
+{% img center /fire.gif Things catching on fire! %}

 I joined the new Rackspace Cloud Intelligence team four months ago to help analyze this abundance of monitoring data.
 I loved studying machine learning